mfornace/nupack-docs-dev/sources/design.md

 # run-length encoded dot-parens-plus notation
 C5 = TargetComplex([B, C], '.10(10+)10.14', name='C5')
 ```

+!!! note
+    The target structure will be used in all target test tubes in which a complex appears as an on-target complex and will be ignored in those target test tubes where a complex appears as an off-target complex.

 In certain cases, it may be desirable to adjust the free energy of an on-target complex (for example, if a protein is known to stabilize the complex).
 For such cases, the optional keyword `bonus` can be used to specify an additional free energy in kcal/mol (default: 0; negative value is stabilizing, postive value is destabilizing):